yaswanthbb/Notes-App/README.md

 - Make your changes and commit them: git commit -m 'Add your commit message here'
 - Push to the branch: git push origin feature/your-feature
 - Create a pull request

+This project was created as a practice exercise for the Full Stack Open course.